 Empowerment The presumption of person led decisions and informed consent.
 Prevention It is better to take action before harm occurs.
 Proportionality Proportionate and least intrusive response appropriate to the risk presented.
 Protection Support and representation for those in greatest need.
 Partnership Local solutions through services working with their communities.
 Communities have a part to play in preventing, detecting and reporting neglect and abuse.
 Accountability Accountability and transparency in delivering safeguarding.

 Under the latter, Westfield Housing have and will exercise their duty to co-operate with local authorities implementing their statutory duties around safeguarding.

 - Ending Your Tenancy

 If you intend leaving your home, you must give us four weeks’ notice in writing, your notice must include your signature.
-You can do this by sending a letter to our address:

 We can not accept your termination notice verbally.

 You can download a Notice of Termination form here, collect one from the office, we can post or email one to you and we can also send a form to you via DocuSign to sign electronically.
 You can return completed forms to the office in person or post to:

 Westfield Housing Association